Office-Based Surgery

 - If your address or status as an office-based procedures physician changes, you should notify the Board in writing.

-- Free registration renewal is accomplished through the Licensee Portal concurrently with license renewal (Oct. - Dec. of each year)
+- Free registration renewal is accomplished through the Licensee Portal as prompted during the license renewal process (Oct. - Dec. of each year)

 Who is Required to Register with the Board?